Fascinating History of Oktoberfest

-The first Oktoberfest took place on October 17, 1810 to celebrate the marriage of Bavaria’s Crown Prince Ludwig to Princess Therese Charlotte Luise of Saxony-Hildburghausen.
+The first Oktoberfest took place on October 12, 1810 in Munich to celebrate the marriage of Bavaria’s Crown Prince Ludwig to Princess Therese Charlotte Luise of Saxony-Hildburghausen.
 Ludwig would become King Ludwig I of Bavaria, reigning from 1825 – 1848.
-Munich’s citizens were invited to partake in the celebration, and the festivities, with horse races, music and dancing, were held on the expansive meadow in front of the city gates.
+Munich’s citizens were invited to partake in the marriage celebration, and the festivities to Oct.
+17, with horse races, music and dancing, were held on the expansive meadow in front of the city gates.

 Unlike how it started back in the 19th century, why Oktoberfest now begins in September instead of October is for the generally milder weather.

 The land was renamed Theresienwiese for Therese’s meadow, in honor of the queen.
 The multi-day festival became an annual event, and Theresienwiese has become the official grounds of Oktoberfest.
 While in the modern history of Oktoberfest, the festival has generally run for 16 days — there have been years when it has run longer.
 If the last day of the festival comes before German Unity Day (Oct.
 3rd, which is the anniversary date of German reunification in 1990), the festival will generally run through the national holiday.

 Oktoberfest and the name Wiesn –

 Today, locals in Munich and across Bavaria call the great meadow wiesn (pronounced as though with a long ‘e’), short for Theresienwiese, and aptly call Oktoberfest, die Wiesn.

 Theresienwiese’s land area is about 420,000 square m. or about 4.5 million square feet.
 In the history of Oktoberfest the grounds have also been the site of public concerts and outdoor markets.